learningequality/kolibri/docs/dev/frontend.rst

 JS Libraries
 ~~~~~~~~~~~~

-The following libraries are available globally, in all plugin code:
+The following libraries are available globally, in all module code:

 - ``vue`` - the Vue.js object
+- ``vuex`` - the Vuex object
-- ``loglevel`` - the `loglevel logging module <https://github.com/pimterry/loglevel>`_
+- ``logging`` - our wrapper around the `loglevel logging module <https://github.com/pimterry/loglevel>`_
 - ``core-base`` - a shared base Vue.js component (*core-base.vue*)

-These can be used in code with a standard CommonJS-style require statement - e.g.:
+And many others.
+The complete specification for commonly shared modules can be found in `kolibri/core/assets/src/core-app/apiSpec.js` - this object defines which modules are imported into the core object.
+If the module in question has the 'requireName' attribute set on the core specification, then it can be used in code with a standard CommonJS-style require statement - e.g.:

 .. code-block:: javascript